NicholasThrom/ts-express-empty/README.md

 if you happen to like the exact same dependencies as I, and you don't want to spend a bunch of time setting it up.

+If you do decide to use this repository, there are a couple of opinionated files you will wish to change.
+`package.json` contains the name, description, and version of this repository.
+`LICENSE` contains this repository's license.
+`style-guide.md`, `tslint.json`, `ts-config.json`, and `pug-lintrc.json`,
+contain very opinionated instructions on how to write your code.

-Anyone may use this repository as a starting point without giving credit.
+You may use this repository as a starting point without giving credit.
 You may not hold me legally responsible for any problems, but you may insult me for them.